RENCI/ctmd-dashboard/README.md

 $ cp .env.sample .env
 ```

+This file contains database credentials and a couple variables to inform the frontend how to connect to the api.
+The production Docker Compose file, `docker-compose.prod.yml`, will override the `NODE_ENV` environment variable, allowing the use of the API path set in `ApiContext.js`.

 ### Copy the existing database

 On the PMD VM, dump a snapshot of the database.